openvinotoolkit/openvino/docs/Extensibility_UG/frontend_extensions.md

 The goal of this chapter is to explain how to use Frontend extension classes to facilitate mapping of custom operations from framework model representation to OpenVINO representation.
 Refer to [Introduction to OpenVINO Extension](Intro.md) to understand entire flow.

-This API is applicable for new frontends only, which exist for ONNX and PaddlePaddle.
+This API is applicable for new frontends only, which exist for ONNX, PaddlePaddle and TensorFlow.
 If a different model format is used, follow legacy [Model Optimizer Extensions](../MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md) guide.

 > **NOTE**: This documentation is written based on the [Template extension](https://github.com/openvinotoolkit/openvino/tree/master/src/core/template_extension/new), which demonstrates extension development details based on minimalistic `Identity` operation that is a placeholder for your real custom operation.
 You can review the complete code, which is fully compliable, to see how it works.